List of Pleasant Goat and Big Big Wolf episodes: TV series

+Web animations

 The series is also made into web animations.
 The first season of the web series is titled Around the World in 20 Days (喜羊羊游世博, "Weslie Travels Around the World Expo"), and premiered on BesTV IPTV Platform on August 1, 2010.
 This season contains 20 episodes.

 The second web animation titled Everyday Pleasant Goat (洋洋得意喜羊羊, "Triumphantly Weslie") premiered on eSurfing iCartoons and includes 365 episodes.

 The third related web animation is titled Man Jing Tou (漫镜头, "Slow Motion" or "Comic Shot") and owns 60 episodes.
 It premiered on November 24, 2016, and on many Chinese video websites including Iqiyi, Sohu Video, Kumi and PPTV.
 Both the opening and the ending themes of this season are "Biekan Wo Zhi Shi Yizhi Yang" by Ivy Koo.